What to Do When a Legal Claim is Filed Against You After a Car Wreck

 Providing the Right Evidence

-Your insurance company will require you to gather and provide the evidence that supports your version of the events related to your accident.
+If you’ve been involved in a car wreck, your insurance company will require you to gather and provide evidence that supports your version of the events related to your accident.

 The information collected at the scene should be submitted to your insurance company as soon as possible.
-Provide a written account of what occurred and include details that demonstrate the lack of any negligence on your part.
+Provide a written account of what occurred and include details that demonstrate the lack of any negligence on your part, especially when a legal claim is filed against you.

 Photographs or videos that were taken at the scene should also be submitted.